Life asks a lot of you. Support shouldn't.

 To recap:

-2. Receive immediate access to the full library
+2. Receive immediate access to the platform

 4. Clients create their own login and begin using the practices